 So, if you are interested in entering the Texas Hold’em ranks, then you must first understand how to win at Low-Limit Hold’em.
 Lee Jones has written this book with this fact in mind.

-Thus, the book is a very good read for those who don’t know anything about the game but are interested in learning.
-It has been updated recently so it offers the most up-to-date information about the game today, including online, no-limit, or single-table playing.
+Thus, the book is a perfect read for those who don’t know anything about the game but are interested in learning.
+It has been updated recently, so it offers the most up-to-date information about the game today, including online, no-limit, or single-table playing.

-After you read this you will understand that poker is not a game of luck, as many think, but it’s a game of technique and thought that will separate the men/women from the boys/girls
+After you read this, you will understand that poker is not a game of luck, as many thinks, but it’s a game of technique and thought that would separate the men/women from the boys/girls

-If you think the game confusing this books will have you understanding it immediately, starting with the very basics that should know.Get the book here
+If you think the game is confusing, this book will have you understanding it immediately, starting with the very basics that should know.Get the book here

 The “Godfather of Poker” has once again shared everything he knows, loves and hates about the poker world.